Social Security Disability Law Firm

-The Bucks County and Montgomery County Social Security Disability lawyers at High Swartz are here to help you get the benefits you deserve.
+The Bucks County and Montgomery County lawyers at our social security disability law firm are here to help you get the benefits you deserve.

 Our SSD lawyers understand that Social Security Disability is not a hand-out.
 These are benefits that have been earned.
 If you are unable to work and applied for Social Security disability benefits and were denied, do not be discouraged.
 In fact, as many as 65 percent of all first-time claims are not approved.
 By law, you are eligible for disability benefits if you have worked the minimum number of years based on your age and: